 Residency, Pediatrics, University of California Medical Center, San Francisco, California

-Post Doctoral, Perinatal Research Branch, National Institute of Neurological Diseases and Stroke, Bethesda, Maryland
+Post Doctorate, Perinatal Research Branch, National Institute of Neurological Diseases and Stroke, Bethesda, Maryland

 Fellowship, Allergy and Clinical Immunology, Department of Pediatrics, University of Colorado Medical Center and National Jewish Hospital and Research Center

 Licensure and Certifications